netrome/MeetupTobiiSthlmAI/Presentation/script.md

 ## Blank slide

 # 7. Practical info
 Before we dig in, let's take some practical info.
 The presentation is around X minutes.
-There will be time reserved for questions before I summarize the presentation, but please don't hesitate to ask any questions as we go.
+There will be time reserved for questions before I summarize, but please don't hesitate to ask any questions as we go.

 ------------------------ Main --------------------
 # Content #1: Building a GAN
 So how do GANs work?
 What is the key idea?

-## Slide: adversarial game pic (Artist and critic, pasted G and D on them)
+## Slide: adversarial game pic (Artist and critic)
+If we return once more to the problem of generating images with neural network, the big issue is how to define the loss funtion...

 -- Explain how G and D learn by analogy --

 To fully understand how this works let's translate this to code.